Mark9Williams/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la: . .. /boot: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile:Write a script that prints the type of the file named iamafile in /tmp directory
+ls -la: . .. /boot: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile:Write a script that prints the type of the file named iamafile in /tmp directory In -s /bin/ls__ls__: Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.